What Is a Good Credit Utilization Ratio and How to Maintain It?

 What’s the Best Credit Utilization Ratio in 2026?

-Everyone says “keep it under 30%” but that’s outdated advice.
-Based on my testing and current credit scoring models, here’s what actually works:
+Everyone says “keep it under 30%” but that’s incomplete advice.
+Based on how current credit scoring models are understood to work, here’s what actually matters:

 For excellent credit (750+): Keep overall utilization under 10%, with no individual card above 30%.
 I found the sweet spot was 3-7% overall.